dendronhq/dendron-site/vault/dendron.topic.refs.md

 Note references can refer to notes with references inside.
 Dendron current supports references two levels deep.
 This applies to both the **local preview** as well as **publishing**.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/refs.recursion.jpg)

+## Wildcard Note Refs

+[[Note references|dendron.topic.refs]] accept the `*` operator at the end which lets you grab all notes of a given level of hierarchy.
+This also works with typical note reference operation like block selection which means you can use it to grab specific blocks from every note in a level.

+<div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/9401e5dfe60f4f589e14d50e280d11f5" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>